 If present, abscesses are drained.
 Catheters, tubes, or other medical devices that may have started the infection are removed or changed.
 Surgery may be done to remove infected or dead tissue.

-If intravenous fluids do not increase blood pressure, doctors sometimes give drugs, such as vasopressin or norepinephrine (which cause blood vessels to narrow), to raise blood pressure and increase blood flow to the brain, heart, and other organs.
-However, because these drugs may narrow blood vessels within organs, they sometimes decrease the amount of blood flow through the organs.
+If intravenous fluids do not increase blood pressure, doctors sometimes give medications, such as norepinephrine (which cause blood vessels to narrow), to raise blood pressure and increase blood flow to the brain, heart, and other organs.
+However, because these medications may narrow blood vessels within organs, they sometimes decrease the amount of blood flow through the organs.

 Sometimes people who have septic shock develop a high blood sugar (glucose) level.
 Because high blood sugar impairs how the immune system responds to an infection, doctors give insulin by vein to people to lower the level of glucose in the blood.